shinziling/CollegeNote/content/Discrete Math/Unit 3 First-Order Predicate Logic.md

 ### Quantified Statement

-Combining predicate and quantifiers, we can create a quantified statement.
+Combining predicate(s) and quantifier(s) (as well as some domains), we can create a quantified statement.
 - $(\forall x \in \Bbb {Z})[P(x)]$
 	- This means "for all integer x, P(x) holds or P is true about x"
 - $(\exists x \in \Bbb {Z}) [R(x)]$